Which versions of the later Folia have been

 • Recording date: May 1-3, 1998 organ of Santa Clara in Sucre, Bolivia

-from the slipcase: cover cd The Harp Consort 19 kB cover cd The Harp Consort 15 kB
+In the slipcase is written: cover cd The Harp Consort 19 kB cover cd The Harp Consort 15 kB

 The fiery passions of the 16th century Portuguese folias were still smouldering in the folias italianas style to be found in Luz y Norte, but the dance became a vehicle for the exhibition of technical virtuosity in the French Folies d'Espagne